 Before I sat down to write this Parisian itinerary, I asked myself what would I have liked to have when I explored Paris for the first time.
 So I came up with a three-days in Paris itinerary for which I would recommend the easily accessible setup of a hop on hop off tour alongside my personalized suggestions.
 This would allow you to get a nice overview of the city’s outline and monuments, while at the same time give you the purpose of looking for authentic locations at a few, distinct stops.

-Note: This article is not sponsored and does not constitute an advertisement.
-It does contain a few friendly affiliate links which bring us a small commission at no extra cost for you.
+Note: This article is based on our own honest, personal experiences.
+It does contain a few friendly affiliate and sponsored links which bring us a small commission at no extra cost for you.

 Why should you follow my three days in Paris itinerary?